-To the argument that flying is becoming more hospitable, or is at least regaining some of its former hospitability, can now be added this: American is bringing back free meals in coach on some flights.
+To the argument that flying is becoming more hospitable, or is at least regaining some of its former hospitability, can now be added this: American Airlines is bringing back free meals in coach on some flights.

 Beginning on May 1, American’s flights between New York and both Los Angeles and San Francisco will feature free Main Cabin meals, either a continental breakfast or a sandwich wrap with chips and a sweet.
 Other options include vegetarian and fruit plates.